 Banana Caramel trifle– layers of sliced banana, whipped coconut, ground hazelnuts or almonds, ‘caramel’ sauce made with cooked dates, coconut oil, almond milk or coconut milk, vanilla and a little salt.

 Chocolate Berry Nut trifle – whipped coconut cream with some cacao powder and vanilla, mixed ground nuts, lots of mixed berries and shaved coconut and dark chocolate.

-1. The sponge cake is based on almond meal and eggs but you can look for a different recipe that is coconut flour based.
-Instead of making a sponge cake, process almonds, hazelnuts and macadamia nuts with desiccated coconut and dates into a crumbly mixture and add a few scoops of that as a layer instead of the sponge cake.
+- For the cake layer, I used my Orange Cake, which is made with almond meal and eggs but you can look for a different recipe that is coconut flour based.
+Some decent paleo muffins can also be broken into chunks.
+Instead of making a sponge cake, you can also process almonds, hazelnuts and macadamia nuts with desiccated coconut and dates into a crumbly mixture and add a few scoops of that as a layer instead of the sponge cake.
 It’s all about creating different textures.